 Music at Race Leys

 The children have enjoyed exploring a range of musical sound-makers.
 They have learnt to name and hold each instrument correctly to produce musical sounds.
 Children in reception also enjoy performing to others.
-Their first performance was at Christmas where they worked together to produce a nativity concert called ‘It’s a Baby’ which they shared with an audience of proud parents and carers.
+They work together at Christmas to produce a nativity concert which is shared with proud parents and carers.

 Key Stage 1